tolgee/tolgee-platform/README.md

 ## Why to use Tolgee?

-Beacause it saves a lot of time you would spend on localization tasks without it.
-Because it enables you to provide perfectly translated software.
+🚀It saves a lot of time you would spend on localization tasks without it as it enables you to provide perfectly translated software.

 ![Frame 47](https://user-images.githubusercontent.com/18496315/188637819-ac4eb02d-7859-4ca8-9807-27818a52782d.png)

 ### In context translating & One click screenshots

-Add translations in the code, and translate them directly in the app with the Tolgee i18n tool.
+Add translations in the code and translate them directly in the app with the Tolgee i18n tool.
 Clicking an element while holding the ALT/option key opens a dialog where you can simply modify your strings.
-No need to edit large .json/.po/.whatever file.
-In-context translating works great also in the production environment.
+No need to edit large .json/.po/ or other files.
+In-context translation works great also in the production environment.

-Once.
-That's how many times you have to click to take a screenshot from your application with highlighted phrases to translate.
+Once, That's how many times you have to click to take a screenshot from your application with highlighted phrases to translate.
 Just ALT + click a string and hit the camera button.
-Boom!
+Boom 💥!
 Screenshot generated.

 ![Sep-06-2022 16-38-49](https://user-images.githubusercontent.com/18496315/188672133-064d2a26-e414-4f5e-ab43-549af8cb2145.gif)